 Florida online voter registration

-- You can register to vote online if you have a Florida driver's license, driver's permit, or state-issued ID card.
+You can register to vote online if you have a Florida driver license, driver permit, or nondriver ID card.

-- Visit the Florida online voter registration tool.
+- Visit the Florida online voter registration site.

 - Fill out all the required fields.